A lot can go wrong in the web development realm. For starters, you may find this list a bit exhaustive but at the same time...

 11. React Virtualized

 Building a frontend that’s data-heavy?
-React virtualized best React UI framework library that you need to delve into.
-This includes a wide range of components leading to efficiently rendering large lists, tables, and grids.
+React Virtualized best React UI framework library that you need to delve into.
+This includes a wide range of UI components leading to efficiently rendering large lists, tables, and grids.
 Let us know this better with the help of an example; you will find masonry, columns, authorizers, direction stories, window scroller, and way more.
 The best part here is you can customize the tables by simply configuring the row heights and displaying placeholders in the cells.

 In addition, React Virtualized supports standard browsers such as recent mobile browsers for iOS and Android and has very few dependencies.
 Ths features make React Virtualized one of the best component libraries.